SICO-SYS/SiCo/README.md

 ### WHAT IS SiCo
   - SiCo is an intelligence operation platform for DevOps。
   - SiCo just an API so everyone can make a self UI.
-  - SiCo takes jos simple and easy
+  - SiCo makes works simple and easy
   - SiCo helps you save more time to accompany your family。

 ### DEMO